00fernand00/LLM_Hackathon_Databricks_2024/README.md

 **Which open-source LLM and any additional open-source datasets did we use?
 Explain why**

-We chose the DBRX MML model in conjunction with Databricks.
-The DBRX MML model offers versatility in handling a wide range of natural language queries, making it suitable for our project's requirements also leveraging Databricks for data processing and analysis seamlessly integrates with the DBRX MML model, creating a cohesive workflow.
+We chose the DBRX LLM model in conjunction with Databricks.
+The DBRX LLM model offers versatility in handling a wide range of natural language queries, making it suitable for our project's requirements also leveraging Databricks for data processing and analysis seamlessly integrates with the DBRX LLM model, creating a cohesive workflow.

+- Databricks GenAI SDK: is a layer on top of the REST API.
+It handles low-level details, such as authentication and mapping model IDs to endpoint URLs, making it easier to interact with the models.
+- AI-Generated Text: is used for generating quality comments using the assistance of Databricks’ recommendation.
+- LLM context (database/tables metadata): generate database/tables context automatically based on the `information_schema` symatic database with Unity-Catalogs.

 As a dataset, we have leaveraged the **Crude Oil Prices: West Texas Intermediate - Cushing, Oklahoma** containing WTI spot prices since 1986.